bregmanstudio/ACTION-Video-Toolkit/action/spdocs/tutorial_three_audio.rst

 Access audio data
 -----------------
-Access to audio is handled with audiodb, which is part of Bregman.
+Access to audio is handled by a function borrowed from audiodb, which is part of Bregman.
 We are assuming that we have already written binary data to disc and are accessing this analysis data.
 More information on creating this data is available in `tutorial 1 </~action/docs/html/tutorial_one_analysis.html>`_.
 Also see Bregman's documentation on this `page <http://digitalmusics.dartmouth.edu/bregman/index.html>`_.

 .. code-block:: python

-	import pylab as P
+	from action.actiondata import *
+	ad = actiondata.

-	powers = actiondata.adb.read('/Users/kfl/Movies/action/Vertigo/Vertigo.power')
+	powers = adb.read_audio_metadata('/Users/kfl/Movies/action/Vertigo/Vertigo.power')
-	cqfts = actiondata.adb.read('/Users/kfl/Movies/action/Vertigo/Vertigo.cqft')
+	cqfts = adb.read_audio_metadata('/Users/kfl/Movies/action/Vertigo/Vertigo.cqft')
-	mfccs = actiondata.adb.read('/Users/kfl/Movies/action/Vertigo/Vertigo.mfcc')
+	mfccs = adb.read_audio_metadata('/Users/kfl/Movies/action/Vertigo/Vertigo.mfcc')
-	chromas = actiondata.adb.read('/Users/kfl/Movies/action/Vertigo/Vertigo.chrom')
+	chromas = adb.read_audio_metadata('/Users/kfl/Movies/action/Vertigo/Vertigo.chrom')

 These four calls will load in power, constant-Q Fourier transform, Mel-frequency cepstral coefficients, and Chromagram data, respectively.